gilmourj/web-scraping-tutorial/README.md

 # Web Scraping Tutorial

 This tutorial describes the steps to scrape and download a website.
 This document was prepared for data preservation efforts in the fall of 2024.

 Some considerations when scraping a website: do you have enough local storage?
-It's pretty much impossible to know how big a site will be once downloaded (granted, the script will just stop running if it fills up your storage space, it won't lose the progress you've made) so I would recommend trying to run this in an environment with a sizeable (e.g. 100+ GB) amount of storage.
+It's pretty much impossible to know how big a site will be once downloaded (granted, the script will just stop running if it fills up your storage space, it won't lose the progress you've made) so **I would recommend trying to run this in an environment with a sizeable (e.g. 100+ GB) amount of storage**.
 You'll know from the log messages whether you completed your scrape or if it exited because you ran out of storage space.

-Once you've downloaded a site, upload it to a storage site that guarantees long-term storage so that others can benefit from the data preservation.
+Once you've downloaded a site, upload it to a storage site that guarantees long-term storage so that others can benefit from the data preservation. \[More on this soon\].
 ## Get the tool

 ### On mac/linux: